 Hitting behind closed doors is one thing.
 If the group of skaters were ever to get beyond recreational status, and experience the rush experienced by those from Windy City, then they would have to hold a formal public exhibition.

 The fledgling league’s first foray was originally scheduled to take place in St. Louis City proper during 2006’s Mardi Gras weekend.
 As expected for a sport unseen, ARCH would receive secondary billing to the primary event held at the Soulard Market Gym.
 The league would skate demo jams in between fights promoted under the “Hoosier Weight Boxing” banner.

 The event never materialized, according to legend, due to the promoter’s failure to obtain a liquor license.
 Perhaps in hindsight, that was probably a good thing.

-This gave time for the group to re-focus and inevitably hold its first game under its own terms.
+This gave time for the group to re-focus and inevitably hold their first game under their own terms.